Kirovo/Less3/README.md

 * Database : "full_stack_dev"
 * Password : "Cyber123!"

+Note: To install PostgreSQL visit the following link: https://www.postgresql.org/ and click on download, then, the setup application ask you the previously mentioned informations that you can input as showed and then in the installed folder is provided a psql terminal that you can use for the review.
+Otherwise please see after to use in the terminal of your code editor
+An application named pgAdmin in the installed folder can help you create your server throught a more visual way.

 ## Import the database
 - To be able to use psql commands from PostgreSQL, add the directory to /bin folder of PostgreSQL installation in the "Path"